 Michigan has a lot of brand name carriers offering both Medicare supplements and Medicare Advantage plans.
 Both types of Michigan Medicare plans fill in the gaps in Medicare and help you to reduce your potential out-of-pocket risk.

-As a new Medicare beneficiary, you will be entitled to an open enrollment period.
+As a new Medicare beneficiary, you will be entitled to a one-time Medigap open enrollment period.
 This begins on the first day of the month during which you are both age 65 (or older) and also enrolled in Medicare Part B. During this period, you can choose any Medicare supplement in Michigan without fear of decline for health conditions.

 Michigan Medicare Supplements

 Michigan Medicare supplement plans follow the same standardized benefits outlined by our federal government.
 If you are age 65 or older, you can apply for any one of these 10 standardized Medicare supplement plans in Michigan.
 You’ll know exactly what benefits each plan provides.